arnaud4d/documentation/docs/API/4DNetkit.md

 In `paramObj`, pass an object that contains authentication information.

-The returned object's properties correspond to the `paramObj` object passed as a parameter.
+The returned object's properties correspond to those of the `paramObj` object passed as a parameter.

 The available properties of `paramObj` are: